seanyoung/cir/README.md

-# ir - a new implementation of ir-keytable/ir-ctl for linux
+# cir - a new implementation of ir-keytable/ir-ctl for linux

 For Linux, there are two tools to interact with any infrared hardware: ir-ctl and ir-keytable.
 These tools can load simple infrared keymaps